-- A student will be dismissed from a Nursing degree program if a failing grade is received twice in the same course. - A student will be dismissed from a Nursing degree program if a failing grade is received in 2 different Nursing courses. - A student who is academically failing in the traditional ASN program cannot re-enroll in another Nursing program offered by the College.
+- A student will be dismissed from the ASN program if a failing grade is received twice in the same course. - A student will be dismissed from the ASN program if a failing grade is received in 2 different Nursing courses. - A student who is academically failing in the traditional ASN program cannot re-enroll in another Nursing program offered by the College.